nodeshift/tutorial/README.md

 Welcome :wave: to the Node.js in the Cloud workshop!

-The workshop will cover how to extend a Node.js application to leverage cloud capabilities.
+The workshop provides an introduction to cloud-native development with Node.js by walking you through how to extend an Express.js-based application to leverage cloud capabilities.

+**Target Audience:** This workshop is aimed at developers who are familiar with Node.js but want to gain a base understanding of some of the key concepts of cloud-native development with Node.js.

 ## Extending an application to leverage cloud capabilities